-13.5 Disputes
+14.5 Disputes

-If an Interconnection Customer disputes withdrawal of its Interconnection Request under GIP Section 3.8, the CAISO will forward any information regarding the disputed withdrawal received under GIP Section 3.8 within one (1) Business Day to the GIP Executive Dispute Committee, consisting of the Vice President responsible for administration of this GIP, the CAISO Vice President responsible for customer affairs, and an additional Vice President.
-The GIP Executive Dispute Committee shall have five (5) Business Days to determine whether or not to restore the Interconnection Request.
-If the GIP Executive Dispute Committee concludes that the Interconnection Request should have been withdrawn, the Interconnection Customer may seek relief in accordance with the CAISO ADR Procedures.
+If an Interconnection Customer disputes withdrawal of its Interconnection Request under Section 3.8, the CAISO will forward any information regarding the disputed withdrawal received under Section 3.8 within one (1) Business Day to the GITAP Executive Dispute Committee, consisting of the Vice President responsible for administration of this GITAP, the CAISO Vice President responsible for customer affairs, and an additional Vice President.
+The GITAP Executive Dispute Committee shall have five (5) Business Days to determine whether or not to restore the Interconnection Request.
+If the GITAP Executive Dispute Committee concludes that the Interconnection Request should have been withdrawn, the Interconnection Customer may seek relief in accordance with the CAISO ADR Procedures.

-All disputes, other than those arising from GIP Section 3.8, arising out of or in connection with this GIP whereby relief is sought by or from the CAISO shall be settled in accordance with the CAISO ADR Procedures.
+All disputes, other than those arising from Section 3.8, arising out of or in connection with this GITAP whereby relief is sought by or from the CAISO shall be settled in accordance with the CAISO ADR Procedures.

-Disputes arising out of or in connection with this GIP not subject to the CAISO ADR Procedures shall be resolved as follows:
+Disputes arising out of or in connection with this GITAP not subject to the CAISO ADR Procedures shall be resolved as follows:

-13.5.1 Submission
+14.5.1 Submission

-In the event either Party has a dispute, or asserts a claim, that arises out of or in connection with the GIA, the GIP, or their performance, such Party (the "disputing Party") shall provide the other Party with written notice of the dispute or claim ("Notice of Dispute").
+In the event either Party has a dispute, or asserts a claim, that arises out of or in connection with the GIA, the GITAP, or their performance, such Party (the "disputing Party") shall provide the other Party with written notice of the dispute or claim ("Notice of Dispute").
 Such dispute or claim shall be referred to a designated senior representative of each Party for resolution on an informal basis as promptly as practicable after receipt of the Notice of Dispute by the other Party.
 In the event the designated representatives are unable to resolve the claim or dispute through unassisted or assisted negotiations within thirty (30) calendar days of the other Party’s receipt of the Notice of Dispute, such claim or dispute may, upon mutual agreement of the Parties, be submitted to arbitration and resolved in accordance with the arbitration procedures set forth below.
-In the event the Parties do not agree to submit such claim or dispute to arbitration, each Party may exercise whatever rights and remedies it may have in equity or at law consistent with the terms of the GIA and GIP.
+In the event the Parties do not agree to submit such claim or dispute to arbitration, each Party may exercise whatever rights and remedies it may have in equity or at law consistent with the terms of the GIA and GITAP.

-13.5.2 External Arbitration Procedures
+14.5.2 External Arbitration Procedures

 Any arbitration initiated under these procedures shall be conducted before a single neutral arbitrator appointed by the Parties.
 If the Parties fail to agree upon a single arbitrator within ten (10) calendar days of the submission of the dispute to arbitration, each Party shall choose one arbitrator who shall sit on a three-member arbitration panel.
 The two arbitrators so chosen shall within twenty (20) calendar days select a third arbitrator to chair the arbitration panel.
 In either case, the arbitrators shall be knowledgeable in electric utility matters, including electric transmission and bulk power issues, and shall not have any current or past substantial business or financial relationships with any party to the arbitration (except prior arbitration).
-The arbitrator(s) shall provide each of the Parties an opportunity to be heard and, except as otherwise provided herein, shall conduct the arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association ("Arbitration Rules") and any applicable FERC regulations or RTO rules; provided, however, in the event of a conflict between the Arbitration Rules and the terms of this GIP Section 13.5, the terms of this GIP Section 13.5 shall prevail.
+The arbitrator(s) shall provide each of the Parties an opportunity to be heard and, except as otherwise provided herein, shall conduct the arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association ("Arbitration Rules") and any applicable FERC regulations or RTO rules; provided, however, in the event of a conflict between the Arbitration Rules and the terms of this Section 14.5, the terms of this Section 14.5 shall prevail.

-13.5.3 Arbitration Decisions
+14.5.3 Arbitration Decisions